EspenAlbert/atlas-init/test_atlas_init/test_tf_ext/test_tf_vars/test_generate_inputs_md_cluster.md

 - Set `node_count`, `node_count_read_only`, `node_count_analytics` depending on your needs.
 - Set `provider_name` (AWS/AZURE/GCP) or use the "root" level `provider_name` variable if all regions share the provider_name.
 - For cluster_type.REPLICASET: omit both `shard_number` and `zone_name`.
-- For cluster_type.SHARDED: set `shard_number` on each region or optionally use the `shard_count` variable; do not set `zone_name`.
+- For cluster_type.SHARDED: set `shard_number` on each region or use the `shard_count` variable; do not set `zone_name`.
 Regions with the same `shard_number` belong to the same shard.
 - For cluster_type.GEOSHARDED: set `zone_name` on each region; optionally set `shard_number`.
 Regions with the same `zone_name` form one zone.

 NOTE:
 - The order in which region blocks are defined in this list determines their priority within each shard or zone.
   - The first region gets priority 7 (maximum), the next 6, and so on (minimum 0).
-For more context, refer [this](https://www.mongodb.com/docs/api/doc/atlas-admin-api-v2/operation/operation-creategroupcluster#operation-creategroupcluster-body-application-vnd-atlas-2024-10-23-json-replicationspecs-regionconfigs-priority).
+For more context, see [this](https://www.mongodb.com/docs/api/doc/atlas-admin-api-v2/operation/operation-creategroupcluster#operation-creategroupcluster-body-application-vnd-atlas-2024-10-23-json-replicationspecs-regionconfigs-priority).
 - Within a zone, shard_numbers are specific to that zone and independent of the shard_number in any other zones.
 - `shard_number` is a variable specific to this module used to group regions within a shard and does not represent an actual value in Atlas.